MartinHelmut/mono/presentation/src/presentation.md

 import { getHello } from '@scope/utils';
 ```

-^ The workspace setting is included inside the package.json (next slide)
+^ - The workspace setting is included inside your package.json (next slide)

 ---